ewulczyn/ewulczyn.github.io/_posts/2015-02-12-AB_testing_with_sampled_data.md

 ## The Traditional Bayesian AB Test

-In traditional bayesian AB testing, we model a conversion as bernoulli random variable.
+In traditional Bayesian AB testing, we model a conversion as bernoulli random variable.
 We also model the conversion rate \\(p\\) as a random variable following a beta distribution.
 Before observing any data, we model \\(p\\) as \\(beta(a\_{prior}, b\_{prior})\\).
  Usually, we set \\(a\_{prior}=b\_{prior}=1\\), which corresponds to a